kunalj101/python_intro_hackathon/chapter1.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:9a8fd577a9
 ## Why learn Python for data analysis?

-Python has gathered a lot of interest recently as a choice of language for data analysis.
+Python (an interpreted language) has gathered a lot of interest recently as a choice of language for data analysis.
 Here are some reasons which go in favour of learning Python:

-* Open Source – free to install
+* Open Source – free to install and use
-* Awesome online community
+* Awesome online community - latest algorithms come to Python in a matter of days
 * Easy to learn
 * Can become a common language for data science and production of web based analytics products